OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/HalftoneDisplayFilter.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The width in pixels of the antialiasing</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The width in pixels of the antialiasing</p>

     <h3>grayscale</h3>